 Foreword to why I quit music

 If I wanted to just make music, I would have continued it as a hobby.
-But it was more than just a hobby, which made me willing to learn and get involved with the less glamorous aspects as well.
-This was not about succeeding for a short time but it was about making this career sustainable, so I had to learn about the business aspects.
-Many musicians prefer to focus solely on their art, avoiding the business side as much as possible though.
-Not sure how they handle it.
-Perhaps it’s different for me because I started with no network at all, and I wanted to avoid unnecessary disasters, like getting into bad contracts.
+But it was more than that, which made me willing to learn and get involved with the less glamorous aspects as well.
+This was not about succeeding for a short time, but it was about making this career sustainable, so I learned about the business aspects.

 Why I Quit Music